joshiausdemwald/AutowiringBundle/README.md

 the ContainerBuilder.

 Ambiguous services that share the same classname are excluded from this feature, so you hopefully won't suffer from magic tricks that are hard to debug.
+If an ambiguous service is detected, an exception will be thrown!

+This even fits to interfaces, so when typehinting your method signature with interfaces, the injector will try to resolve it to a services that implements this interface.
+Of course this only will work correctly if there are no ambi- guous services that implement the same interface.
+Use explicit service ids in this case to address the service you want to be injected.

 In the case a service is ambiguous or you want to explicetly define the dependency, use the @Inject annotation: